ElGuillermo/HLL_CRCON_Installer/README.md

 ## Install

 - Log into an SSH session on your Linux VPS
-  Your user must have superuser permissions ("root") or member of the "sudo" group.
+  :warning: Your user must have superuser permissions ("root") or member of the "sudo" group.
 - Make sure you're in your user's default home folder :
   ```shell
   cd